PoisotLab/MS_network_els/els_networks.md

 the fundamental advance that this represents, this would allow to predict interactions based on external information [@mora15ibi].

-The realization of an interaction between individuals from the same or different populations within a community also have ecological consequences as it modifies the dynamics of at least one of the interacting populations, and through it, emerging properties.
-If we consider for instance a population A, its dynamics is not the same when it multiplies in isolation -- where it can grow exponentially if resources are unlimited [@malt98epp] or logistically otherwise [@verh38nlq] -- or when it is embedded in a real-world community, composed of several species interacting with one another through different mechanisms [@ches08ipc].
-It can lose individuals to predation, have parasitism increase its death rate and at the same time see its establishment eased through facilitation.
-It then becomes necessary to account for interactions when studying the dynamic a population, community stability or ecosystem functioning.
-But the effect of interactions on populations dynamics is not always straightforward, both in terms of directionality and intensity, as there is different types of interactions and multiple factors influence their probability of occurrence and strength.
-Since the seminal work of @may72wlc, the analysis of these effects has been a prolific field of ecology, feeding in particular the famous "complexity-stability debate" (see @alle15sra for an overview).
-Including interactions in population dynamics analyses can be done by using model of the following general form:
+The realization of an interaction between individuals has, by definition, an effect on populations dynamics.
+But it is also archetypical of complex system dynamics, where low level processes propagate up to higher level of organization and impact emerging properties of the community.
+If we consider for instance a population A, its dynamics is not the same when it multiplies in isolation -- where it can grow exponentially if resources are unlimited [@malt98epp] or logistically otherwise [@verh38nlq] -- or when it is embedded in a real-world community, composed of several species interacting with one another through different processes [@ches08ipc].
+That population can lose individuals to predation, have parasitism increase its death rate and at the same time see its establishment eased through facilitation.
+It then becomes necessary to account for the entire set of interactions to understand population, community and ecosystem dynamics.
+But the effect of interactions on dynamics is not always straightforward to elude, both in terms of directionality and intensity, as there is different types of interactions and multiple factors influencing their occurrence and strength.
+Including interactions in population dynamics analyses is often done using models of the following general form:

 $$
 \frac{1}{N_i}\frac{\text{d}}{\text{d}t}N_i = r_i \times \sum_j A_{ij} \alpha_{i,j} N_j \,
 $$

-wherein the adjacency matrix $A$ ($n*n$), list the realized interactions in a given community composed of $n$ species. $A_{ij} \neq 0$ when species $i$ and
+wherein the adjacency matrix $A$ ($n*n$) lists the realized direct interactions in a given community composed of $n$ species. $A_{ij} \neq 0$ when species $i$ and
 $j$ interact and $0$ otherwise. $\alpha_{ij}$ quantifies the strength of the interaction.
 This equation model populations abundance $N$ but can easily be adapted to model biomass flows by replacing populations' abundances by their biomasses $B_i$ (see for instance @will07hyi).

+#DG: j'ai l'impression que l'histoire est incomplète. À quoi sert le modèle ?
+Un point intéressant à révéler est que cette matrice peut être utilisée de nombreuses façons.
+Pour documenter les interactions directes et la structure du réseau (soit en utilisant A directemetn ou par un transformation binaire), en l'inversant pour obtenir les interactions indirectes, ou encore en calculant ses valeurs propres pour étudier sa stabilité et sa réactivité.

 Ecological networks are also spatially and temporally variable [@troj16enm].
 There are two drivers to this variability: changes in